 The Best Time To Visit: May-June & September-October

-Winters in Germany are cold, but of course if you’re coming for skiing then this is the best time to be here.
-It’s also not a bad time to come if you don’t mind snow and you want to see some of the famous German Christmas markets.
+Winters in Germany are cold, but of course, if you’re coming for skiing then this is the best time to be here.
+It’s also not a great time to visit if you don’t mind the snow and you want to see some of the famous German Christmas markets.